Explorers Remembered

 Where can you find the Explorers Memorial Tree?

 The tree is located in Yankton’s Riverside Park, just south of the Yankton Baseball Field and west of the Riverside Park Boat Ramp.
-A the tree grows, it will be a great spot to stop, rest, and reflect under its branches.
+As the tree grows, it will be a great spot to stop, rest, and reflect under its branches.